wpm/bisemantic/README.md

 Weights from the epoch with the best loss score are saved in model.h5.

 The model directory can be used to predict probability distributions over labels and score test sets.
-Further training can be done using a model directory as a starting point.
+Further training can be done using an existing model directory as a starting point.

 ## Classifier Model